You'll love these easy cabinet door projects made into a coffee cup rack. I have great tips for you about painting and

 The large black shelf got three ball hooks from D. Lawless Hardware.

-The large white shelf got a vinyl phrase Home—Where your story begins.
+The large white shelf has a vinyl phrase: Home—Where your story begins.

-Not only does my Homeright Finish Max make projects like this easy to finish, but it allows me to get a perfect paint finish every time!
+My Homeright Finish Max makes projects like this easy to finish and allows me to get a perfect paint finish every time!

 Do you have some doors in your stash so you can make an easy cabinet door project?
 For a really quick project, you can skip the shelf on top!